 Movie Star Ben-Hur Made Peace With Frisian Raiders

-Who does not know the epic movie Ben-Hur, released on the big screen in 1959?
-A movie in which Hollywood actor and civil rights activist Charlton Heston (1923–2008) played the role of Judah Ben-Hur, for which he was awarded an Oscar.
-Six years later, Heston played Chrysagon in The War Lord — a much braverContinue reading “Movie Star Ben-Hur Made Peace With Frisian Raiders”
+Who does not know the epic film Ben-Hur, released on the big screen in 1959?
+In this classic, Hollywood actor and civil rights activist Charlton Heston (1923–2008) portrayed Judah Ben-Hur, a performance that earned him an Oscar.
+Six years later, Heston took on the role of Chrysagon in The War Lord — a much braverContinue reading “Movie Star Ben-Hur Made Peace With Frisian Raiders”

 Pagare il Fio.
 How the Romans Fared in the Wet Woodlands and Salt Marshes